magnetrwn/margolus-cpp/README.md

 ```

-Right now the only renderer is `RenderGrid::basicANSI()`, which will output to STDOUT with nice colors, but other renderers will be added soon (SDL or Cairo sound good, maybe with GTK3 if I feel like it).
+Right now the only renderer is `MargolusRender::basicANSI()`, which will output to STDOUT with nice colors, but other renderers will be added soon (SDL or Cairo sound good, maybe with GTK3 too).

+## Contributing

+If you feel like contributing, feel free to send issues and PRs!
+If you use VS Code, the `clangd` extension can be used with the project automatically detecting location of files after running `./build.sh` at least once.